pryley/site-reviews/readme.txt

 - Fixed validation message setting with WPML/Polylang
 - Fixed WooRewards integration
 - Removed the email and IP address values from the review in javascript responses
+- Removed the Site Reviews widgets from the Legacy Widget block
 - Updated documentation

 [See changelog for all versions](https://raw.githubusercontent.com/pryley/site-reviews/main/changelog.txt).